zaahidali/zaahidali.github.io/README.md

 # Contributing 💡

-If you can help us with other options.
+If you can help us to add other pages.
 Please don't hesitate to open an [pull request](https://github.com/zaahidali/zaahidali.github.io/pulls) or [issue](https://github.com/zaahidali/zaahidali.github.io/issues).